|Responsible University Administrator:||Vice President for Research|

 SALARIES AND WAGES

-Compensation on sponsored projects must not exceed an employee's authorized base rate of pay at the university.
-The SPA staff will provide assistance to faculty/staff in calculating salaries for sponsored projects during the proposal development process prior to formal submission of projects.
+Compensation on sponsored projects must not exceed an employee's institutional base salary.
+The ORA staff will provide assistance to faculty/staff in calculating salaries for sponsored projects during the proposal development process prior to formal submission of projects.
+Additional pay for work on a sponsored project is generally not allowed.

 Stipends are defined as payments to students which do not require the USM student to perform work as a condition of receiving the stipend.
 Fellowships often require the university, through the student’s mentor, to administer and monitor the funds on the student’s behalf.

-If the student is required to perform work in order to receive compensation (e.g, undergraduate assistant or graduate assistant), the salary becomes a part of the general salaries and wages requested on the project and is not considered as a stipend.
+If the student is required to perform work in order to receive compensation (e.g., undergraduate assistant or graduate assistant), the compensation becomes a part of the general salaries and wages requested on the project and is not considered as a stipend.

-The Director of Sponsored Programs Administration is responsible for the review of this policy every four years (or whenever circumstances require immediate review).
+The Associate Vice President for Research is responsible for the review of this policy every four years (or whenever circumstances require immediate review).

 Amendments: Month, Day, Year – summary of changes